redhat-git-tutorial/slides/slides.md

 ---

-# GitHub: Push our local repository
+# GitHub: Push your local repository

-- Configure our GitHub repository as a **remote** in our local
+- Configure your GitHub repository as a **remote** in your local
   repository:

   ```